diegueins680/trader/README.md

 When trading is armed, Long/Short positioning requires Futures market (the UI switches Market to Futures).
 Optimizer combos are clamped to API compute limits reported by `/health`.
 Optimizer combos only override Positioning when they include it; otherwise the current selection is preserved.
-The UI shows whether combos are coming from the live API or the static fallback, plus their last update time.
+The UI shows whether combos are coming from the live API or the static fallback, their last update time, and how many combos are displayed.
 Manual edits to Method/open/close thresholds are preserved when optimizer combos or optimization results apply.
 Combos can be previewed without applying; use Apply (or Apply top combo) to load values, and Refresh combos to resync.
 If a refresh fails, the last known combos remain visible with a warning banner.